The Ivy Coach Daily

-As Brian Taylor said, “Apologies to the University of Phoenix but is a degree from the University of Phoenix really worth the paper it’s written on?
+As Brian Taylor said, “Apologies to the University of Phoenix, but is a degree from the University of Phoenix really worth the paper it’s written on?
 Some years ago, Conan O’Brien gave a speech at Dartmouth in which he said, ‘Today you’ve achieved something special, something only 92% of Americans your age will ever know: a college diploma.
 That’s right, with your college diploma, you now have a crushing advantage over 8% of the workforce.'”
 And even though Conan said this in jest, there’s some truth to what Conan says.
 The fact is, despite the best intentions of college administrators and our federal and state governments to increase access and affordability, a college education at most of the 900 schools across America is still a luxury good.
 And in a downturn, a luxury good is the first thing to go.”

-He goes on, “But, the difference is, of the 900 universities, there are about 50 highly selective universities.
+Brian went on, “But, the difference is, of the 900 universities, there are about 50 highly selective universities.
 Paul was standing at New York University.
 That’s a highly selective school.
 You also featured the University of Southern California.
 Enrollment is not down at these schools.
 Far from it.
 Applications are surging at these schools.
 They surged last year and they surged even more this year.
 So it’s a misnomer, I would say, to say that enrollment is down.
-Enrollment is down at most schools but among the highly selective schools, the schools that are not luxury goods, enrollment is not down and interest has never been greater.
+Enrollment is down at most schools but among the highly selective schools, the schools that are not luxury goods, enrollment is not down, and interest has never been greater.
 In many ways, it’s a tale of two colleges.”

 Yet attending one of the 50 or so highly selective universities in America — now that will make a difference.
-These schools, some of which even predate the founding of our nation, are not luxury goods.
+These schools, some of which even predate our nation’s founding, are not luxury goods.
 They’re tickets to the American Dream.
-So that kind of education is not something that can go in an economic downturn like we’re currently experiencing — even a downturn in which there’s not a job shortage.
+So that kind of education is not something that goes in an economic downturn like we’re currently experiencing — even a downturn in which there’s no job shortage.
 That kind of education is not a luxury good.
-It’s a stepping stone to success.
+Instead, it’s a stepping stone to success.

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
 You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of Ivy Coach, Inc.